3I/ATLAS: In Search of the Witnesses to Its Voyage: Methods

 To perform the orbital traceback, we used \texttt{Gala}, a Python package for galactic dynamics \citep{Price2017}.
 For the Galactic potential, we adopted \texttt{MilkyWayPotential2022}, which includes a spherical nucleus and bulge, a sum of Miyamoto-Nagai disks, and a spherical NFW halo, fit to the \cite{Eilers2019} rotation curve.
 To transform the heliocentric reference frame into the galactocentric one, we adopted the solar distance $R_0$ to the galactic center as 8.122 kpc \citep{GRAVITY2018}, the Solar velocity relative to the Local Standard of Rest (LSR) as $(U_\odot,V_\odot,W_\odot) = (11.1, 12.24, 7.25)$ km s$^{-1}$ \citep{Schonrich2010}, an LSR velocity of $V_C(R_0) = 229$ km s$^{-1}$ \citep{Eilers2019}, and a Solar height above the Galactic plane of $Z_\odot = 20.8$ pc \citep{Bennett2019}.

-We first integrated the orbits of both 3I/ATLAS and the \emph{Gaia} DR3 sources backward in time for $100$ Myr, with $10^4$ time steps of $\Delta t = 0.01 $ Myr.
-Because we found excessively large errors beyond $-10$ Myr, we repeat the integration up to $t = -10$ Myr and with a finer time step ($\Delta t = 1000$ yr).
+We first integrated the orbits of both 3I/ATLAS and the \emph{Gaia} DR3 sources backward in time for $100$ Myr, {with $10^4$ time steps of $\Delta t = 0.01 $ Myr, and using the \texttt{LeapFrog} integrator.} Because we found excessively large errors beyond $-10$ Myr, we repeat the integration up to $t = -10$ Myr and with a finer time step ($\Delta t = 1000$ yr).
 We also performed a longer 12\,Gyr integration of the orbit of 3I/ATLAS to ensure we had captured its maximum $Z-$excursions.

 To overcome memory and computational limitations, we split the bulk sample into onion-like layers with outer boundaries at 100, 150, 200, 250, 300, 350, 400, 450, and 500 pc and progressively performed our calculations on each layer.
 A potential close encounter is defined as the time step $t$ at which the Euclidean distance between 3I/ATLAS and a given star ($d_{\rm rel}$) falls below the adopted \emph{critical radius}, $r = 2$~pc, corresponding to the maximum distance at which a passing star can significantly perturb a comet \citep[e.g.,][]{Torres2019,PortegiesZwart2021}.
 This is also roughly the same size as the Hill radius where the star's gravity dominates over the Galactic potential in a corotating frame.
 We identified 93 nominal stellar encounters (after discarding 14 sources with $|RV| > 500$ km s$^{-1}$).